-You’ll see a list of all the backlinks pointing to your competitors URL.
+You’ll see a list of all the backlinks pointing to your competitor’s URLs.

 3. Analysing The Data

-If you want to spend the time analysing the backlinks yourself within Ahrefs you can play around with the filters and figure out which are the strongest links to target.
+If you want to spend the time analyzing the backlinks yourself within Ahrefs, you can play around with the filters and figure out which are the strongest links to target.